Dr. Sunni Patel, a health and fitness coach in the UK , recommends adding the following foods to your daily diet for a longer life.

 6. Turmeric

-Curcumin in turmeric has powerful anti-inflammatory and antioxidant properties that may help reduce the risk of chronic diseases and support brain health.
+Curcumin, found in turmeric, possesses powerful anti-inflammatory and antioxidant properties that may help reduce the risk of chronic diseases and support brain health.

-This doctor recommends combining turmeric and black pepper to activate the power.
+This doctor recommends combining turmeric and black pepper to activate its power.

-Packed with probiotics, daily consumption of yogurt promotes a healthy gut microbiome, supporting better digestive and immune function
+Packed with probiotics, consuming yogurt daily promotes a healthy gut microbiome, supporting better digestive and immune function.

 7. Yogurt and fermented foods